thevasudevgupta/bigbird/README.md

 ---

 Let's combine the above matrices to get the final attention matrix.
-This attention matrix can be used to find representation of all the tokens.
+This attention matrix can be used to get representation of all the tokens.

 ![BigBird block sparse attention](assets/block-sparse-attn.gif)

-*`blue -> global blocks`, `red -> random blocks`, `orange -> sliding blocks` This attention matrix is just for representation.
-In practice, we aren't storing `white` blocks & calculating weighted value matrix (i.e. representation of each token) directly from separate component discussed above.*
+*`blue -> global blocks`, `red -> random blocks`, `orange -> sliding blocks` This attention matrix is just for illustration.
+During forward pass, we aren't storing `white` blocks & calculating weighted value matrix (i.e. representation of each token) directly from separated components discussed above.*

 We have covered the most hardest part of block sparse attention i.e. its implementation.
-Now you are set to read the code.
+Now, you are good to go to read the code.
 Feel free to do that.

 ## Time & Memory complexity